-What is the one thing that you would miss the most if you couldn't hear?
-Well, sound is a wave and widely used in communication with humans and other animals.
+What is the thing that you would miss the most if you couldn't hear?
+The most important use for sound is in communicating with others.
+Sound is a wave and widely used in communication with humans and other animals.
 We will be looking at what sound actually is and how it moves from the vocal cords of a howler monkey to the ears of David Attenborough.

 Waves have some properties: amplitude, wavelength, frequency and speed.
 The amplitude determines the loudness of the sound.
 The frequency is the number of complete waves that pass a point in one second.
 Frequency is measured in hertz (Hz).